Piotr-Zielinski-PZ/recipe-app-api/README.md

 *normalize_email* is a helper function that comes with the *BaseUserManager*.

-2. Save this test file and let's head over to our terminal and let's run our unit tests using `docker-compose run app sh -c "python manage.py test"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py test"` command.
+2. Save this file and let's head over to our terminal and let's run our unit tests using `docker-compose run app sh -c "python manage.py test"` or, if it doesn't work `sudo docker-compose run app sh -c "python manage.py test"` command.

 ##### Updating **create_user** method in **UserManager** class (rising ValueError)